-Table 10-21 shows the possible total historical penalty if the historical penalty had been defined differently in a single aspect for the first six months of 2024.
+Table 10-22 shows the possible total historical penalty if the historical penalty had been defined differently in a single aspect for the first nine months of 2024.
 It compares the status quo, the amount if the IPI was defined using only events of 10 or more minutes, the amount if LOC credits were penalized in an amount proportionate to the shortfall, and if aggregate response were not allowed.
-As can be seen in the table, the values are similar, making it unlikely that addressing a single shortcoming would be enough to incent better reserve performance.
+As can be seen in the table, the values are similar for the status quo, for penalizing LOC credits, and for disallowing aggregate response.
+The effect of only using 10-minute events is larger due to the amount of time between the 10-minute events on February 24 and July 8, increasing the amount of time since resources could have last failed to perform.